Transaction Log Backup Jobs

 - Child job — a transaction log backup job.
 To form a name of the child job, Veeam Backup & Replication adds a suffix to the name of the parent backup job: <parent_job_name> + SQL Server Transaction Log Backup, for example, DB Backup SQL Server Transaction Log Backup.
-Veeam Backup & Replication automatically creates the child job if it detects a backup job that is scheduled to back up at least one Enter value VM, and transaction log backup is enabled for this job.
+Veeam Backup & Replication automatically creates the child job if it detects a backup job that is scheduled to back up at least one Microsoft SQL Server VM, and transaction log backup is enabled for this job.
 Session data of the transaction log backup job is stored in the configuration database and displayed in the Veeam Backup & Replication console.

 The parent job runs in a regular manner — it starts by schedule or is started manually by the user.
 The transaction log backup job is triggered by the parent backup job.
 This sequence ensures that the VM (and the database) restore point is present when it comes to transaction log replay.

 The transaction log backup job runs permanently in the background, shipping transaction logs to the backup repository at a specific time interval (by default, every 15 minutes).
 A sequence of time intervals between sessions of the parent backup job makes up a session of the transaction log backup job.

 The transaction log backup session starts and stops in the following way:

 - The initial session starts when the parent backup job schedule is enabled.
 After that, the session starts with every new session of the parent backup job.